Let’s Encrypt Vs Premium SSL : An Insightful Comparison

 The Organization Validated and Extended Validation certificates always comprise of some details about the website owner, on the basis of the level of validation and browsers display this certificate information to the website visitors.
 For instance, you may have seen a green address bar that includes the company name; this green bar substantially increases the trust level of the users.
 The OV/EV SSL certificates also provide branded website seals that further increase the user’s confidence.

-As stated earlier, Let’s Encrypt certificates are not completely compatible with all the browsers.
+When comparing Let’s Encrypt vs. paid SSL, as already mentioned, Let’s Encrypt certificates are not completely compatible with all browsers.
 With light to the fact that they are still a new certificate authority and the main browsers or operating systems do not recognize them.
 Let’s Encrypt publishes a list of incompatibilities mentioned below:

 Possibly Incompatible: